romiteld/portfolio/memory-bank/activeContext.md

    - Updated Next.js configuration to properly handle 3D libraries
    - Implemented ClientOnly wrapper component to ensure 3D content only renders on the client
    - Fixed React error with duplicate message keys in chat components
+   - Fixed "Cannot find namespace 'THREE'" errors by properly importing Three.js packages
+   - Created placeholder visualization for financial scene with basic 3D objects
+   - Added proper typing for Three.js Group and other components
+   - Used absolute imports for components to improve module resolution

 2. **Chess AI 3D Visualization**:
    - Implemented 3D chess board using React Three Fiber and Three.js